donno2048/spaceship/README.md

 # Spaceship

-Spaceship game in C, for Linux, based on @tsoj's, but with less code.
+Spaceship game in C, for Linux and Windows, based on @tsoj's.

 Use the arrows to move, try avoiding the asteroids.